globaltravelreport/global-travel-report/content/articles/1-new-direct-flights-from-copenhagen-to-boost-aussie-travels.md

 ---
 title: New Direct Flights from Copenhagen to Boost Aussie Travels
 summary: >-
-  Explore Copenhagen with New Direct Flights Perfect for Australian Travellers...
 date: '2025-04-09T03:41:45.837Z'
 country: Denmark
 type: '''Culture, Adventure'''